mahiraltinkaya/react-masked-input/README.md

 ### `Separators`

 You can use lots of type separators.
 But you can't use #, a, \* for separating.
 Also you can use static values.
+Also you can use as react hook.
+Only import {useInputMask} and use like below examples.

 |     Examples      |     Responses     |
 | :---------------: | :---------------: |